Giovanni Benedetto Castiglione: Works

-Castiglione was renowned for his ability to paint animals, mostly barn animals, and this was often a dominant motif in his paintings.
+Castiglione was famous for his ability to paint animals, mostly farm animals, and they were often a dominant motif in his paintings.
 For example, in the painting of Jesus clearing the temple of Moneylenders, the religious event is a minor, background part of the painting, the stampede of animals is far more prominent than the scattering of bankers.
 Castiglione's attention to detail in the depiction of nature is regarded as proof of the influence of Scorza and the Flemish still life and animal painter Jan Roos who was a long-term resident of Genoa.
-It has been suggested that it was Jan Roos who convinced Castiglione to enliven his religious and mythological compositions with animal and still life elements.
+It has been suggested that it was Jan Roos who convinced Castiglione to enliven his religious and mythological compositions with animal and still-life elements.

 In Mantua, he received his name of Grechetto, from the classic air of his pastoral depictions.
 In his later years, he was severely afflicted by gout.
 His brother Salvatore and his son Francesco excelled in the same subjects; and it is thought that many paintings which are ascribed to Benedetto are only copies after him, or perhaps originals by his son or brother.
 He also influenced Anton Maria Vassallo (c1640-60).
 Among those who engraved after him were Giovanni Lorenzo Bertolotto in Genoa, the Venetian Anton Maria Zanetti, Michele l'Asne, Louis de Chatillon, and Coreneille Coemans.

 His paintings are to be found in Rome, Venice, Naples, Florence, and more especially Genoa and Mantua.
 The Presepio (Nativity of Jesus) for the church of San Luca, Genoa, ranks among his most celebrated paintings, and the Louvre contains eight characteristic examples.
 He painted a SS.
 Mary Magdalene and Catharine for the church of the Madonna di Castello and St. James defeats the Moors for the Oratorio di San Giacomo della Marina, both in Genoa.